enigmampc/Game-of-Zones/docs/gaia-tutorials/deploy-testnet.md

 # Deploy Your Own Gaia Testnet

-This document describes 3 ways to setup a network of `gaiad` nodes, each serving a different usecase:
+This document describes 3 ways to setup a network of `enigmagozd` nodes, each serving a different usecase:

 1. Single-node, local, manual testnet
 2. Multi-node, local, automated testnet